 UHF stations are also allowed to use much higher power output than VHF.
 In the analog era, this was 5000 kilowatts compared to 100 kilowatts for Channels 2-6 and 316 kilowatts for channels 7-13.
 However in the digital age, channels 2-6 are undesirable for transmissions due to signal noise, so they have been rarely assigned for digital television outside wide flat areas (such as the NBC affiliate in Las Vegas or the CBS affiliate in southwest Kansas).

 This also made for some strange channel configurations.
 Channel 3 is used mostly in cities that live in the shadow of other larger cities — like Philadelphia to New York City, or Sacramento to San Francisco — or in fairly remote areas.
 Milwaukee formerly had a Channel 3, which was for its NBC affiliate WTMJ, which since moved to Channel 4 (using an allocation formerly used in Chicago by the current CBS O&O station WBBM-TV, which moved to Channel 2).
 The nearest Channel 3 for Southern California is over 100 miles away in Santa Barbara.
 Los Angeles was allocated 2, 4, 5, 7, 9, 11 and 13 (as was New York).
-San Diego was allocated Channels 8 and 10, but as a sop to the Mexicans, Tijuana was allowed to have Channels 6 and 12, though Channel 6 has broadcasted in English and catered to San Diego from its 1953 inception to 2017, when it became a transmitter of the Mexican Canal 5 network.
+San Diego was allocated Channels 8 and 10, but as a sop to the Mexicans, Tijuana was allowed to have Channels 6 and 12, though Channel 6 has broadcast in English and catered to San Diego from its 1953 inception to 2017, when it became a transmitter of the Mexican Canal 5 network.

 The addition of the UHF band allowed for the addition of something else: Educational Television.
-This originally began in the mid-1960s with the National Educational Television network, which was privately operated but had government grants to help with some of the operating costs (it eventually became PBS, the Public Broadcasting Service in 1969).
+This originally began in the mid-1950s with the National Educational Television (NET) network, which was privately operated but had government grants to help with some of the operating costs (it eventually became PBS, the Public Broadcasting Service in 1969).
 Also, educational stations are not permitted to run commercials, so most of them were started by local governments who used them to run programs to their local schools.
 In some of the larger cities (Los Angeles, New York City, Washington, D.C.) educational television stations were licensed by private non-profit groups.
 Some stations are run by colleges.